nirumand/takeaway/README.md

 The event-service is responsible for persisting the events in a database.
 In addition the events, can be retrieved from the event-service as a list of events.
 Both services offer the resources as REST API endpoints.
 The detail explanation of the services are located in the respective service folder.
-The Kafka is used as the message broker and can be run as in a docker container.
+The Kafka is used as the message broker and can be run in a docker container.
 For each microservice, there exists a postgres database instance as a docker container

 ## Recommendations (not implemented)
-Followings are couple of recommendations when working implementing multiple microservices.
+Followings are couple of recommendations for extending this code challenge.
 Due to lack of time, they are not implemented on this task:

 - Use of Keycloak for authentication
-- Use of FlyWay for database source code versioning.
+- Use of Flyway for database source code versioning.
 - Use of spring-cloud-config for centralized management
 - Use of a parent pom to have the same version of libraries for all the services.
 - Use of arc42 for documentation alongside the code.
 Therefore, the documentation is versioned properly with the code.